gt1/lastools/README.md

 HPC.damapper, damapper (both from https://github.com/thegenemyers/DAMAPPER),
 lascat and lastobam (both in this repository) either accessible via PATH or in the same directory as call.damapper.

 call.damapper passes the parameters k,t,M,e,s,n,B,T,b,v and p through to damapper.
+Please see https://github.com/thegenemyers/DAMAPPER and https://github.com/thegenemyers/DALIGNER for their meaning.
+Some of the more frequently relevant ones are

+ * -T: number of threads (by default -T4)
+ * -M: memory limit (by default the machine's memory size)
+ * -k: k-mer size (by default -k20)

-Additionally it has the options
+Additionally call.damapper has the options

  * --refblocksize: reference block size used for DBsplit.
 The default is --refblocksize256, which sets the block size to 256MB.
  * --readblocksize: read block size used for DBsplit.
 The default is --readblocksize256, which sets the block size to 256MB.